Rules for importing, exporting and moving fresh fruit and vegetables to, from and around the UK.

 Exporting green bananas

-You need to follow third country import requirements in the EU marketing standards regulations if you export green bananas from GB to the EU.
+You need to follow third country import requirements in the EU marketing standards regulations if you export green bananas from Great Britain to the EU.

 Approved Trader Scheme (ATS)